 Because I want others to experience the joy of hearing an......"Aria From A Bird Cage", I make some of my canaries available to folks who want to enjoy a pet bird in their home.
-Males are generally offered for $100-$125 and hens for $60-$75, but I am currently downsizing my hobby.
-I have excellent canaries for sale, so contact me for information.
+Males are generally offered for $100-$125 and hens for $60-$75.
 My foundation stock includes all colors, from yellow, white, green, blue, cinnamon, and fawn and wonderfully variegated birds.

 Birds are bred early in the year, during January, February and March.
 As Summer approaches, the youngsters are growing and young males are refining their singing skills by listening to older males who are tutoring them.
 By early Fall, folks on the list are contacted to arrange a visit to the aviary to make their selections.
 I don't sell babies before they have completed their juvenile molt, as that is a physically demanding time for them and they need to come through it without the added stress of moving to a new home.

 All canaries I raise are banded with American Singer closed leg bands which are engraved with the year of hatching and the bird's unique number.
 The bands are registered with the National Secretary of the American Singer Club, Inc., assuring purchasers that the birds are purebred representatives of the breed.
 A written pedigree is also provided with each canary.